Queer NLP: A Critical Survey on Literature Gaps, Biases and Trends: Findings: Common Themes

 \subsubsection{Pronouns}

-Gender-neutral pronouns and neopronouns feature prominently in our survey.
-Underrepresentation of specific pronouns (e.g. xier) and pronoun–noun combinations (e.g. ``her wife'') in training data has been shown to impair performance in coreference resolution and translation tasks.
-25 of the queer ALC papers ($\sim$30\%) investigate these issues.
+Pronouns are closely connected to the queer community because they function as a linguistic mechanism through which individuals signal, negotiate, and affirm gender identity in languages where pronouns carry gender information.
+Gender-neutral pronouns (especially in languages where gendered pronouns are considered the default) and neopronouns feature prominently in our survey.
+Under-representation of specific pronouns (e.g. English ``xier'') and pronoun–noun combinations (e.g. ``her wife'') in training data has been shown to impair performance in coreference resolution and translation tasks \citep{stewart-mihalcea-2024-whose,friidhriksdottir-2024-genderqueer}.
+14 of our papers (11\%) investigate these issues.

 Papers evaluating coreference resolution highlight the harms of misrecognizing people's genders, disconnecting someone's name from their pronouns, or linking their name to a different pronominal chain.
-Most papers name trans and non-binary people as the targets of potential harm \citep{dev-etal-2021-harms}, while \citet{cao-daume-iii-2020-toward} state that cis people can also be harmed by misgendering, and \citet{gautam-etal-2024-winopron} argue from a standpoint of universal design without naming specific communities.
+Most papers name trans and non-binary people as the targets of potential harm \citep{dev-etal-2021-harms}, while \citet{cao-daume-iii-2020-toward} state that cis people can also be harmed by misgendering, and \citet{gautam-etal-2024-winopron} argue from a standpoint of universal design (i.e., designing systems to be usable by the widest range of people) without naming specific communities.

-The machine translation community also looks at this problem, specifically with regards to translating between languages that mismatch in the gender marking of terms.
-This happens often under the term of `gender-fair language'.
-Gender-fair language comprises both gender-inclusive and gender-neutral language \citep{paolucci-etal-2023-gender}, which often leaves it unclear what papers operate under a binary assumption of gender.
-Several papers focus on neopronouns: \citet{piergentili-etal-2024-enhancing} introduce NEO-GATE, an extension of the GATE benchmark (\citeauthor{10.1145/3600211.3604675}, \citeyear{10.1145/3600211.3604675}*), for translation from English to Italian, and \citet{piergentili-etal-2025-llm} adapt chain-of-thought prompting to improve gender-neutral translation. \citet{lauscher-etal-2023-em} incorporate nounself, emojiself, numberself, and other neopronouns in addition to gender-neutral (they/them) and gendered (he/she) pronouns while evaluating MT models.
+The machine translation (MT) community looks at this problem in regard to translating between languages that mismatch in the gender marking of terms.
+This work is often found under the term ``gender-fair language.'' and comprises both gender-inclusive and gender-neutral language \citep{paolucci-etal-2023-gender}.
+At first glance, it is often unclear which papers rely on a binary conception of gender and which explicitly incorporate gender-neutral terms used by trans and non-binary people.
+Several papers focus on neopronouns: For example, \citet{piergentili-etal-2024-enhancing} introduce NEO-GATE, an extension of the GATE benchmark (\citeauthor{10.1145/3600211.3604675}, \citeyear{10.1145/3600211.3604675}*), for translation from English to Italian, and \citet{piergentili-etal-2025-llm} adapt chain-of-thought prompting to improve gender-neutral translation. \citet{lauscher-etal-2023-em} incorporate nounself, emojiself, numberself, and other neopronouns in addition to gender-neutral and gendered pronouns while evaluating MT models.